 Yep, our little feline friends are carnivores, plain and simple!
-Meat benefits them in every way you could think of - helping to keep their heart, vision, coat, immune, reproductive and digestive systems (we could go on!) in tip-top condition.
+Meat is essential in helping to keep their heart, vision, coat, immune, reproductive and digestive systems in tip-top condition.

-You probably already know just how much your cat loves the smell and taste of fish.
+Fish is an obvious choice.
 With a cat in the house, it’s hard to prepare it without a lot of excitement on their behalf!
-But should you actually give them a cheeky portion?
+But should you share your tuna sandwich with your pet?

 - Cooked salmon, tuna or trout (remember to remove the bones!)

 Remember - a fish finger sandwich is great for us, but far too much for your cat!